GordonMatthewson/EPrimeLabJack/README.md

 ##Functions

 This package contains two E-Prime functions: InitLabJack, and TriggerLJ().
-Copy and paste the
+Copy and paste the "EPrimeLabJack" text into the user script of E-Prime (you can get to this by pressing Alt+5).

 InitLabJack does three things: